plainionist/AboutCleanCode/README.md

 # AboutCleanCode

-Hosts the code developed in the coding tutorials at https://www.youtube.com/channel/UCQuMnhieoyiWRQTFazgKXMg
+Hosts the code developed in the coding tutorials of the YouTube channel [AboutCleanCode](https://www.youtube.com/channel/UCQuMnhieoyiWRQTFazgKXMg)